filecoin-project/specs/data-structures.md

 	// Miner is the address of the miner actor that mined this block.
 	Miner Address

-	// Tickets are the winning ticket that were submitted with this block.
+	// Tickets is a chain (possibly singleton) of tickets ending with a winning ticket submitted with this block.
 	Tickets []Ticket

 	// ElectionProof is a signature over the final ticket that proves this miner
 	// is the leader at this round
 	ElectionProof Signature

-	// Parents is the set of parents this block was based on.
-Typically one,
+	// Parents is an array of distinct CIDs of parents on which this block was based.
-	// but can be several in the case where there were multiple winning ticket-
+	// Typically one, but can be several in the case where there were multiple winning ticket-
 	// holders for a round.
+	// The order of parent CIDs is not defined.
 	Parents []Cid

 	// ParentWeight is the aggregate chain weight of the parent set.